desperadomzc/CSYE7200_Project/README.md

   •	Get the shortest paths from all the nodes in subgraph to the given start point

   •	Filter the shortest paths and then find out desired recommendation

+Project Structure:

+LineConnector: the module to convert game screen shoots to matrixes and .txt files
+PathRecommendation: the module to do the graph calculation and encapsulations of GraphUtils and DFS methods

+If you need to run the project:
+Feel free to change the path for .txt files to your prefered relative paths.
+And be careful that LineConnector based on OpenCV for Java, and PathRecommendation based on Scala 2.11 and Spark 2.4